 Multifactor support across the platform

 Multifactor authentication works with ArcGIS accounts in Esri apps that support OAuth 2.0.
-This includes the ArcGIS Online website, ArcGIS Desktop 10.2.1 and later, the ready-to-use apps, My Esri, and apps in ArcGIS Marketplace.
+This includes the ArcGIS Online website, ArcGIS Desktop 10.2.1 and later, ArcGIS Apps, My Esri, and apps in ArcGIS Marketplace.
 In ArcGIS Desktop 10.2.1 and later, multifactor authentication can be used to connect to ArcGIS Online services from the ready-to-use services node in the catalog window.

-Multifactor authentication needs to be disabled when accessing apps without OAuth 2.0 support (which includes ArcGIS Desktop 10.2.0 and earlier and the ArcGIS app for smartphones and tablets).
+Multifactor authentication needs to be disabled when accessing apps without OAuth 2.0 support.
 For some apps, such as ArcGIS Desktop 10.2.1 and later that supports OAuth 2.0, multifactor authentication still needs to be disabled before making a connection from ArcGIS Desktop to ArcGIS Server services available as part of ArcGIS Online.
 This includes geocoding and geoprocessing services that perform routing and elevation analysis.
 Multifactor authentication also needs to be disabled when storing credentials with Esri premium content.

 Configure the organization